 Row Selection

-Row selection state is shared within the project.
+Row selection state is synchronized across tabs within a project.
 Selecting rows in the Data Table reflects the same selection in the Statistics tab and Graph Builder.
 Selecting rows in Graph Builder highlights them in the Data Table as well.

-You can select rows that appear to be outliers and examine them in the Statistics tab, or highlight only data meeting certain conditions on a graph.
+You can select rows that appear to be outliers to see where they fall on graphs, or highlight only data meeting certain conditions.

 Selection Methods